ngx-archive/nginx-extras-docs/docs/lua/etcd.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.

-This document describes lua-resty-etcd [v1.4.4](https://github.com/api7/lua-resty-etcd/releases/tag/v1.4.4){target=_blank} released on Feb 03 2021.
+This document describes lua-resty-etcd [v1.5.0](https://github.com/api7/lua-resty-etcd/releases/tag/v1.5.0){target=_blank} released on Mar 23 2021.

 <hr />